SH-96/nuclei-segmentation-pytorch/README.md

     * test/
       * 0a849e0eb15faa8a6d7329c3dd66aabe9a294cccb52ed30a90c8ca99092ae732/
         * images/

+## Notebook Instructions:
-2. Change default values in the notebook if needed.
+1. Change default values in the notebook if needed.
-3. Run the notebook.
+2. Run the notebook.

 ## Manual Implementation Instructions:
 1. Run utils.py with arguments: